warn act

 owbpa

-The Older Workers Benefit Protection Act gives employees 40+ at least 21 days to consider severance offers and 7 days to revoke after signing.
-Here is how the rule works, what makes a waiver valid, and what to do with the time.
+Federal law gives workers 40+ at least 21 days to consider a severance agreement and 7 days to revoke after signing.
+Here is how the OWBPA rule works.

 By Tara Bird · April 28, 2026